 Prior to joining Barnes & Thornburg, Mr. Prather was in-house counsel for Ameritech Corporation, Firestone Building Products Company, Firestone Industrial Products Company, and Firestone Polymers.

 In June of 2009, Mr. Prather was appointed by the Indiana Supreme Court to a second five-year term as a member of the Indiana Supreme Court Disciplinary Commission.
 The Disciplinary Commission is an agency of the Indiana Supreme Court charged with investigating and prosecuting charges of attorney misconduct.
 In addition to his employment related representation of employers only, Mr. Prather now represents judges, lawyers and other professionals in disciplinary and licensing issues and other matters of professional responsibility.

 Mr. Prather received his B.A. from Indiana University in 1980 and his J.D. from Indiana University School of Law – Bloomington in 1983.
 He is admitted to practice before the U.S. District Courts for the Northern and Southern Districts of Indiana, and the U.S. Court for Appeals for the 7th Circuit.

-Mr. Prather is a member of the BALSA Advisory Board at Indiana University Maurer School of Law.
-He is also a mentor at Tindley Preparatory Academy.
+Mr. Prather is a member of the BALSA Advisory Board at Indiana University Maurer School of Law and a mentor at Tindley Preparatory Academy.
 He has been selected for inclusion in the 2004 - 2006 and 2011 - 2015 editions of Indiana Super Lawyers®.